Veixlix/shutmypcdown/README.md

 # 💻 Shutdown Scheduler - shutmypcdown

  Easily schedule or cancel system shutdowns using an calendar interface.
-Hover over marked days to see scheduled shutdown times, made on request to give absolute time/date rather than seconds/minutes/hours
+Hover over marked days to see scheduled shutdown times, made on request to give absolute time/date rather than seconds/minutes/hours.
+I have no intention of maintaining this

 ---